Pagurus longicarpus: Behavior

 Intraspecific competition within this species is very common and is most often triggered by lack of resources.
 One of the most important limited resources to hermit crabs is their shell, which is key to their survival and reproductive success.
 Finding an appropriately sized shell is valuable for P. longicarpus.
 From an energetic standpoint, if a shell is too large, crabs will extend unnecessary energy carrying and maneuvering it.
 Alternatively, if the shell is too small, they could suffer from increased predation and desiccation.
 Shell selection also plays a role in reproductive success in P. longicarpus.
 Reproductive success is positively correlated with a larger shell size, and the rate of growth of the crabs can be stimulated by inhabiting larger shells.
 P. longicarpus also will not feed unless housed in the proper sized shell, ultimately leading to starvation and death.
 Each of the consequences of incorrect shell size places a strong selective pressure on obtaining the perfect shell, which often results in aggressive and competitive interactions within the species.
 In addition to fighting over mates and food, P. longicarpus will fight over shells.
-Larger crabs or crabs with less suitable shells will often forcibly remove other crabs with more desirable shells by clasping the chelae, or legs, of the occupant with its pincers, which allows them to takeover the desired shell.
+Larger crabs or crabs with less suitable shells will often forcibly remove other crabs with more desirable shells by clasping the chelae, or legs, of the occupant with its pincers, which allows them to take over the desired shell.
 Along with predation, shell availability is a major factor in determining P. longicarpus population size.